Think about all the times you’ve found yourself relying on a QR Code to swiftly access a restaurant menu or breeze through the entrance of an event.

 3. Making sign language accessible

-For people with hearing disabilities, QR Codes that direct them to text or sign language videos can help access information.
+For hard-of-hearing people, QR Codes that direct them to text or sign language videos can help access information.

 For instance, one of UNESCO’s heritage sites, Golconda Fort, has installed a QR Code for sign language interpreters.
-The QR Code opens a video presentation that combines visual storytelling and sign language, helping them learn insights about the fort and navigate around.
+The QR Code opens a video presentation that combines visual storytelling and sign language, helping them learn about the fort and navigate.

-You can also use it in schools to engage students with sign language materials.
+You can also use it in schools to engage students with sign language collaterals.

 Best practices to make your QR Code accessible

-Here are some tips to make your QR Codes more accessible from your end.
+Here are some tips to make your QR Codes more accessible.

 First, you’ll have to create a QR Code using a QR Code generator.
 Here’s how to do it on Uniqode: